 🚨 Avoid These Mistakes

-- Letting Vouchers Expire - Set calendar reminders 3 months before December 31 expiry
+- Letting Vouchers Expire - Set calendar reminders 3 months before December 31 expiry.
+Don’t assume SAS will extend deadlines again

 - Booking Too Late - Premium award seats disappear 6-8 months out for popular routes